There’s a lot of misinformation surrounding life insurance. We want to set the record straight.

 Myth #10: You can find the best deals on life insurance online.

 Buying a life insurance policy isn’t like shopping on Amazon.
 In fact, your individual life insurance policy is probably going to be the same price no matter where you buy it from.

 However, there’s one major benefit to buying from a human: customer service.

-Insurance agents know a lot more about available policies than you do, so they’ll know what types of coverage best fits your needs.
-So if you have an aging parent that requires special care or a pre-existing health condition, they’ll be able to give you enough information to make an educated decision about your insurance needs.
+Insurance agents know a lot more about available policies than you do, so they’ll know what types of coverage best fit your needs.
+If you have a pre-existing condition or an aging parent that requires special care, they’ll be able to give you enough information to make an educated decision about your insurance needs.